google/WebFundamentals/src/content/en/updates/2020/07/nic84.md

 App icon shortcuts make it easy for users to quick start common tasks within your app.
 For example, compose a new tweet, send a message, or see their notifications.
-They’re supported in Chrome and Edge, and on both desktop and mobile.
+They’re supported in Chrome for Android.

-These shortcuts are invoked by right-clicking the app icon on Windows and macOS,  or long pressing the app icon on Android.
+These shortcuts are invoked by long pressing the app icon on Android.
 Adding a shortcut to your PWA is easy,  create a new `shortcuts` property in your web app manifest, describe the shortcut, and add your icons.

 <div class="clearfix"></div>